tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 Just as in the `Maybe` instance above, we use pattern matching to define a case for each possible constructor in the ADT.
 The `Empty` and `Leaf` cases are very similar to `Maybe` `fmap` for `Nothing` and `Just` respectively, that is, for `Empty` we just return another `Empty`, for `Leaf` we return a new `Leaf` containing the application of `f` to the value `x` stored in the leaf.
 The fun one is `Node`.
 As for `Leaf`, `fmap f` of a `Node` returns a new `Node` whose own value is the result of applying `f` to the value stored in the input `Node`, but the left and right children of the new node will be the recursive application of `fmap f` to the children of the input node.

-Now we'll demonstrate (but not prove) that the two laws hold at least for our example tree:
+Now we’ll demonstrate (but not prove) that the two laws hold at least for our example tree:

 Law of Identity: